top of page

 Introduction

 In her international practice, Lucia accepts instructions in the areas of international criminal law, international humanitarian law, human rights, and EU law.
-Lucia’s PhD, focused on the intersection of human rights, business and migration, enables her to carry out work in this niche and growing area of law.
+Lucia’s expertise also includes a niche developing area of law of business and human rights.

 Current work

-Apart from her domestic practice, since joining Chambers, Lucia has been involved in several international high-profile matters, amongst others, the current situation in Yemen and cases pending before the Kosovo Specialist Chambers in the Hague.
+Apart from her domestic practice Lucia has been involved in several international high-profile matters, amongst others, the current situation in Yemen and cases pending before the Kosovo Specialist Chambers in the Hague, and other work such as advising INGOs on data protection issues.

 Current situation in Yemen